A Complete Guide To Visiting St. Peter’s Basilica Dome

 St. Peter's Basilica Dome view

-St. Peter’s Basilica Dome as seen from Orange Garden B&B
+St. Peter’s Basilica Dome from Orange Garden B&B – this is a photo I took many years ago!

 The best views of St. Peter’s Basilica Dome